 You will find many classic styled items with a modern twist.
-Perfect for the warmer weather that is just around the corner.
+Perfect for the colder weather that is just around the corner.

 Find those hidden treasures in the mens leisure wear.
-Products ranging from the classic fleece gilet to shirts and breathable coats in the sale!
+Products ranging from the classic fleece gilet to shirts and breathable coats.

-Top of the range breeches designed for competing and casual wear.
-You can be confident with your appearance whether you are showing or in the stable.
+With this top of the range riding jacket you can be confident with your appearance whether you are showing or in the stable.

-In the warm spring/summer months, keep your child safe with the highly visible range including tabbards, hat bands and covers and so much more.
+As the evenings get darker, keep your child safe with the highly visible range including tabbards, hat bands and covers and so much more.